XPIOKBA/blog/_posts/2018-09-23-Mixtape Length In the Digital Era.md

 ## Processing and feature engineering

 #### Controlling for outside promotion
-The fundamental question is how many songs will somebody who starts at track 1 and listens until they lose interest listen to a given project.
+The fundamental question is how many songs will somebody who starts at track 1 and listens until they lose interest stay with a given project.
 But pretty much every single album in the data has tracks which had a video, were promoted as singles, or otherwise got exposure outside of the context of the album.
 These need to be purged from the data.

 The obvious approach would be to treat these tracks like the outliers they are, and to remove anything with a play count more than 3 standard deviations from the mean.
 However, there's an even easier solution.
 Our listening paradigm mandates every listener hears the first track, so track 1 by definition has the most plays.
 Anything with more plays than the first track on its album is anamolous and can be removed from the analysis.

-By setting a threshold for removed plays, this has the added benefit of acting as a way to control for any projects that don't follow our expectations.
+Setting a threshold for removed plays has the added benefit of acting as a way to control for any projects that don't meet our expectations.
 If more than 40% of an album's tracks have more plays than track 1, we remove the album from the data.

 #### Controlling for variability in plays
 The variability in fame across our artist means a lot of variability in play counts from project to project.
 So, after removing the anamolous tracks, we normalize play counts for every song to the first track of their album.